JBSchueler/arduino-midi-player_uno_atmega2560/README.md

 Arduino MIDI Player
 ===================

-This program plays MIDI music on Arduino by generating analog/PWM waves on a port connected to a speaker/buzzer.
+This program plays MIDI music on Arduino by generating analog/PWM waves on a pin connected to a speaker/buzzer.
 We use timer 2 to do direct digital synthesis (DDS).

 Features
 --------

 - **Chords/multiple notes!** The DDS can add multiple waves together on a single timer and single port.
 Unlike `tone()` which you can only run one frequency at any time.
 - **Sine waves!** You can define any arbitrary function/wave sample to use as the instrument in `smf2seq.js`.
 No more square waves of the built-in `tone()` function.
-- **Tested on UNO!** Though it might not work directly on other models, after some modification the concept should work on any Arduino. (since UNO is the crappiest model)
+- **Tested on UNO and ATmega2560!** Though it might not work directly on other models, after some modification the concept should work on any Arduino. (since UNO is the crappiest model)

 How to use